RHours/RChain_Documentation/Proposal.md

 * Establish a pooled budget from the co-op(s), Pyrofex, Reflective, and Pithia.
-* Create an LLC using this RHours model.
+* Create an LLC using the RHours model.
 This is a ZERO MARGIN company.
 It makes no profit.
-The contributions are recorded and compensated from fees (or purchased from investors) but once paid, the intellectual property is free of charge and open sourced.
+The contributions are recorded and then compensated from fees (or purchased from investors) but once paid, the intellectual property is free of charge and open sourced.
 * From the pooled budget, establish SOW contracts with technical writers, editors and translators to work full time in a documentation effort.
 Size of team governed by budget and scope.
 Minimum scope is a reference of all Rholang features; its core, system contracts; conceptual topics on the mathematical foundations of Rholang; and an operators guide for node/validator operations.
 * Use github issues and Discord to gather and act on member feedback on documentation prioritization.
 * Write relevant documentation today, published off-chain like any other documentation effort.
 That is, take no technical dependency on Rholang for authoring or delivering the content in phase 1.